Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nebraska has combined with its opponents to put up more than 48 points in three of six games this season.

-- Minnesota and its opponents have combined to score more than 48 points in two games this season.
+- Nebraska and its opponents have combined to score more than 48 points in three of six games this season.

-- The combined points per game average of the two teams, 56.3, is 8.3 points above Saturday's over/under.

-- These two squads combine to surrender 37.5 points per game, 10.5 fewer than this contest's over/under.
+- This contest's total is 10.5 points above the 37.5 these two squads combine to surrender per game this season.

 - Cornhuskers games this season feature an average total of 54.8 points, a number 6.8 points higher than Saturday's over/under.